-Consideration also needs to be given to the distance of the reference stations in use from the vessels position.
-If the reference stations are over 400 miles away the correction sent to the vessel are for satellites visible to the reference station and NOT to the vessel.
-The vessel will be applying the corrections to different satellites.
+For Differential corrections, consideration also needs to be given to the distance of the reference stations in use from the vessels position.
+If the reference station is over 400 miles away then the path from the GPS satellite to the reference station is becoming considerably different from the path to your receiver and so the corrections are less applicable to your location.
+This has the effect that the further away the receiver is from the base station the less applicable is the correction data.

-GPS data can be severely corrupted by SOLAR activity, which repeats on an 11 year cycle.
-The last large solar activity was in 2013/14 and it was not unreal to loose ALL GPS data for up the 12 hours in equatorial regions.
+GPS data can be severely corrupted of even destroyed by SOLAR activity.
+The maximum and minimum activity (manifest by the number of sunspots and the disturbance of the suns magnetic field) repeats on an 11 year cycle.
+The last large solar activity was in 2013/14 and it was not unusual to lose ALL GPS data for up the 12 hours in equatorial regions.
+The manifestation can be an initial slow drift, which may affect all the GNSS receivers but then a complete loss of signal and hence position.
+The use of multiple frequency transmissions has improved the situation, but DPOs need to be aware that this is a possibility.